13 Mistakes New Beekeepers Make

 If Two Is Better Than One…?

 Yes, two is better than one.
-And for an experienced beekeeper 3 or 4 or more are even better.
-But for a newbie, I’d stick with 2.
+And for an experienced beekeeper, three, four, or more are even better.
+But for a newbie, I’d stick with two.
 You’ll have enough to do to keep you busy.

 2. Not Excluding Bears With An Electric Fence